docutils/docutils/sandbox/py-rest-doc/converter/newfiles/ref_index.rst

 :Release: |version|
 :Date: |today|

-This reference manual describes the syntax and \`\`core semantics'' of the language.
+This reference manual describes the syntax and "core semantics" of the language.
 It is terse, but attempts to be exact and complete.
 The semantics of non-essential built-in object types and of the built-in functions and modules are described in :ref:`modules-index`.
 For an informal introduction to the